TANISHK-1507/Shortest-Route-Finder/README.md

 - Interactive node creation: Click anywhere on the drawing area to create nodes.
 - Dynamic edge addition: Add edges between nodes with automatically or manually assigned weights.
-- Shortest Path Calculation: Uses Dijks# 📊 Shortest Route Finder
+- Shortest Path Calculation: Uses Dijkstra's Algorithm  📊 Shortest Route Finder

 The **Shortest Route Finder** is a web-based interactive tool that allows users to visualize and compute the shortest path between nodes using **Dijkstra's Algorithm**.
 This project provides an engaging way to understand graph theory and pathfinding algorithms.